jckarter/clay/doc/language-reference.md

 Catch clauses may rethrow the current exception by reusing the given exception object in a [throw statement](#throwstatements) inside the catch clause.

-If exceptions are disabled, a try statement's body is compiled as a normal block, and its catch clauses are ignored.
+If exceptions are disabled, a try statement's body is treated as a normal block, and its catch clauses are ignored.

 ##### <a name="scopeguardstatements"></a>Scope guard statements